wdbacker/qewd-howtos/VueRealWorldConduit.md

 - in VSCode, go to the debug tab and run the Vue.js app (you'll need to choose/create a launch config of type `Chrome: Launch`)
 - the app will open in Chrome and show the latest articles from the public demo back-end from RealWorld

-## Change the app to use the QEWD.js REST back-end
+## Change the app to use a QEWD-Up/QEWD.js REST back-end

 - open the `src/common/config.js` file and change the `API_URL` (adjust API_URL to your local QEWD.js qewd-conduit server ip address):
   ```javascript